aashishgarg/aashishgarg.github.io/_posts/blog/2017-11-30-action-cable-in-rails.md

 ---

 ##### A simple working demo of Action Cable
-The source code for this article is available at - [Github](https://github.com/aashishgarg/Action-cable)
+The source code for this article is available at - [Ashish Garg Github](https://github.com/aashishgarg/Action-cable)

 ActionCable is a framework for real-time configuration over web sockets.
 It provides both client-side (JavaScript) and server-side (Ruby) code and so you can craft sockets-related